Essential Block Model Information

-- Unpublished Grades - When using a rubric to grade assessments it is important to click Save and Record.
+- Unpublished Grades - When using a rubric to grade assessments it is important to check the mark has transferred to the Out of Score.
 Also remember to check all grades for all assessment dropboxes are Published.
 Check the Marking rubrics in Dropbox and Providing Feedback and Grading within VU Collaborate help guides.

 - Assessment Items Submitted in Unopenable Formats - The best way to avoid this is to state the format required clearly in assessment instructions and continually reiterate in class the format in which you require assessments to be submitted.
 Turnitin does not recognise many file formats so it is not possible to check for plagiarism, nor to mark up the text on VU Collaborate.

 - Rubrics not working on iPad or iPhone - If you’re having trouble using Rubrics on your iPad or iPhone download and use the free “Puffin” browser from the App Store.